drocheam/optrace/docs/source/usage/overview.rst

    # do the computations with 4 threads
    ...

-It is important to note that only some actions use multithreading, and only fewer work with all possible number of cores.
-Setting the CPU count only provides a maximum number.
+It is important to note that only some actions use multithreading, and only fewer work with all available/specified cores.
+Setting the CPU count only provides an upper limit.

 Running optrace on Wayland
 _____________________________________